-In my long post on train ticket reward schemes last week, I explained East Coast Rewards.
+In my long article on train ticket reward schemes last week, I explained East Coast Rewards.

-As I said then, if you would be interested in redeeming for travel on the East Coast line, then booking your tickets via the East Coast website (whatever train company you are booking for) is a better deal than getting 6% Quidco cashback via Southern (EDIT: no longer available).
+As I said then, if you would be interested in redeeming for travel on the East Coast line, then booking your tickets via the East Coast website (whatever train company you are booking for) is a better deal than getting 6% Quidco cashback via Southern.

 As of yesterday, East Coast has made some further improvements which I hinted to at the time.